-7 Remove the flywheel (see Section 15).8 Make a note of the correct fitted depth of the seal in its housing.
+- 7 Remove the flywheel (see Section 15). - 8 Make a note of the correct fitted depth of the seal in its housing.
 Punch or drill two small holes opposite each other in the seal.
-Screw a self-tapping screw into each, and pull on the screws with pliers to extract the seal.
+Screw a

 14.2 Using a screwdriver to lever out the crankshaft front oil seal